-Buttermilk, honey and rye pancakes are the perfect breakfast.
-Light and fluffy, this recipe blends the richness of buttermilk with the warm sweetness of honey.
-Made with wholegrain flour, they are a wholesome and filling breakfast.
+Deliciously light and fluffy, these wholegrain rye pancakes are the perfect breakfast.
+This recipe blends the richness of buttermilk with the warm sweetness of honey.

 Honey Rye Pancakes

 Ry pancakes are a wholesome breakfast that blends the richness of buttermilk with the warm sweetness of honey.
 Try soaking the flour overnight for an easy pancakes breakfast.

 - Prep Time: 5 minutes